-No matter which highway you take to get to Klamath, or into Del Norte county, you'll drive through the redwoods along the way.
-IN Del Norte county are several exceptional drives, some that put you right in amongst 'em.
+No matter which highway you take to get to Klamath, or into Del Norte county, you’ll drive through the redwoods along the way.
+Del Norte county has several exceptional drives, some that put you right in the middle of the redwoods.

-Stout Grove / Howland Hills Road - One outstanding drive is the Stout Grove / Howland Hills road.
-It starts on the east side of Crescent City and winds about 12 miles back through huge groves of redwoods, finally ending at slant bridge on highway 199.
-The road is generally good, although it's not paved.
-It has many narrow spots and tight curves, so motor homes and trailers are pretty much out. (unless you want to spend all day backing up and dodging Subarus.)
-You'll see many of these wonderful trees Up Close, and there are a few nice little creeks running through the area.
-Towards the North end of the drive you'll cross the Smith River, one of the west's Scenic and Wild rivers.
-It's probably the nicest place there is to see the redwoods from the comfort of your car.
-To get to the beginning of this great drive, take Elk Valley at the south end of Crescent City.
+STOUT GROVE/HOWLAND HILLS – This outstanding drive starts on the east side of Crescent City and winds about 12 miles through huge groves of redwoods, finally ending at slant bridge on highway 199.
+The road is generally good, although not paved.
+It has many narrow spots and tight curves, so not recommended for RV’s.
+You’ll see many wonderful trees, and some nice little creeks running through the area.
+Towards the North end of the drive you’ll cross the wild and scenic Smith River.
+This location is the perfect place to see the redwoods from the comfort of your car.
+Getting there take Elk Valley at the south end of Crescent City.
 You can only go east.
 At the corner of Elk Valley and Howland Hills take the Howland Hills road.

-101 South of Klamath - Here's another great drive that starts just south of Klamath.
-In Klamath itself a great drive is out to the mouth of the Klamath River.
-Go south across the 101 bridge, take the exit, then turn west.
+101 SOUTH OF KLAMATH – Another great drive that just south of Klamath out to the mouth of the Klamath River.
+Travel south across the 101 bridge, take the exit, then turn west.
 This drive is part paved, part gravel but wide and smooth.
-Fantastic vistas of the ocean are yours and if it's the right time of year (August through October) you'll likely see a few whales.
+Fantastic vistas of the ocean are yours and if it’s the right time of year (August through October) you’ll likely see a few whales.

-Have you ever seen an agate?
-They are small rocks, usually pea to grape sized, that are fairly translucent and usually have feathery patterns inside.
-Some have patterns on the outside and resemble tiny planets.
+Agates are small rocks, usually pea to grape sized, that are fairly translucent and usually have feathery patterns inside.
 Some are so clear, they resemble glass.
 Many are colored, usually in the yellow to red range.
 Occasionally you will find a green or blue one.
-You find them on the beach where the ocean has been turning and rolling them like a rock tumbler until they are shiny and smooth.You don't just find them anywhere, either.
-That's part of the thrill of hunting them.
+You find them on the beach where the ocean has been turning and rolling them like a rock tumbler until they are shiny and smooth.You don’t just find them anywhere, either.
+That’s part of the thrill of hunting them.